terales/blackbird-docs/src/content/docs/apps/XTRF.mdx

 - **Update number custom field for quote** Update a number custom field for a classic quote
 - **Update quote instructions** Update instructions of a given quote, specifying only the fields that require updating
 - **Update text or selection custom field for quote** Update a text or selection custom field for a classic quote
+- **Create quote** Create a new classic quote based on provided data

 ### Classic - Task